Swaddling your baby will make him/her feel like their surroundings are

 the risk of sudden infant death syndrome.

-We do not advise that you swaddle your baby during breastfeeding, but rather keep your baby skin to skin.
-Read all the amazing benefits of skin to skin contact here.
+We do not advise that you swaddle your baby during breastfeeding, but rather keep your baby skin-to-skin.
 Swaddling is nowhere near as beneficial as skin to skin time and should only be done when the mother or partner is not holding the baby skin to skin.

 What is it and Where did it Originate?